Revolutionary opera: Origin

+Precursors of revolutionary opera existed during the Republican era, when Nationalist officials and rural reformers such as the Mass Education Movement pushed for various opera reform initiatives that sought to use theatre performances to inculcate their desired objectives of abolishing certain traditional customs and strengthening national identity.
+Nationalist officials also coerced local village leaders to replace religious festivals with reform opera through police involvement.
+The Communists only began to use opera as a method of mass mobilization in the late 1940s when they began land reform programs in areas under their control.

 Jiang Qing was the chief advocate and engineer of the transformation from traditional operas to revolutionary ones, and chose the Peking opera as her "laboratory experimentation" for accomplishing this radical change in theater art.
 The traditional Peking opera was revolutionized in both form and content.
 Eight model plays were produced in the first three years of the Cultural Revolution.
 They consisted of five modern operas (The Legend of the Red Lantern, Shajiabang, Taking Tiger Mountain by Strategy, Raid on the White Tiger Regiment, and On the Docks), two ballets (Red Detachment of Women and The White-Haired Girl), and one symphony (also Shajiabang, which is more precisely a cantata).

 The official versions of the operas were all Peking operas and were produced by either the China Peking Opera House or the Shanghai Peking Opera House, although many of them were subsequently adapted to local provincial types of operas.
 The ballets were produced by either the National Ballet of China or the Shanghai Ballet Company.
 Shajiabang was musically expanded to a symphony with a full Western orchestra, a format similar to the ninth symphony of Beethoven, with an overture and 8 movements.
 The Legend of the Red Lantern was also adapted to a piano-accompanied cantata by the pianist Yin Chengzong, which was basically a cycle of arias excerpted from the opera.

 After 1969 several other model operas were produced, including Azalea Mountain, Battle in the Plains, and Bay of Panshi, following the original model in content and form.
 However it was the original eight plays that were most commonly performed.
 Toward the end of the Cultural Revolution, the ballet Red Detachment of Women was adapted to a Peking opera, while the Peking opera The Azalea Mountain was adapted to a ballet.
 These did not have a chance to become as popular as their earlier versions, and the ballet version of The Azalea Mountain was never officially released.